ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 continue a grant request before it receives the associated interaction reference on the callback URI.
 See details in {{interaction-finish}}.

-### Extending Interaction Mode Responses {#response-interact-extend}

-Extensions to this specification can define new interaction mode responses in [a registry TBD](#IANA).
-Extensions MUST document the corresponding interaction request.

 ## Returning Subject Information {#response-subject}

 If information about the RO is requested and the AS